JohanBendz/com.ifttt/README.md

 This app lets you connect your IFTTT Applets with Homey.
 Checkout [Homey on IFTTT](https://ifttt.com/homey) to get started!

+To connect your Applets with Homey first create Flow Actions and Triggers on Homey, these Flows will then become available for use in your Applets on IFTTT.

 #### Changelog
 3.0.0:
 - Update texts